SergioCoboLopez/ELN_Sergio/docs/may_23/week_1.md

 Day after tomorrow:
 Start doing new figure.
-Thinki how you could add noise to equations.
+Think how you could add noise to equations.
 Outline of ESA meeting
 Finish table